 Truck Accident Lawyer in Grand Junction

 If you or someone you love has suffered injuries in a collision with a large commercial truck, time is critical.
 These cases move fast, and you need a legal team that knows how to respond just as quickly.
 The Wilhite Law Firm has helped thousands of accident victims across Colorado fight back against reckless trucking companies, negligent drivers, and tight-fisted insurance providers.
-Our Grand Junction truck accident lawyers are ready to do the same for you.
+A Grand Junction truck accident lawyer from our firm is ready to do the same for you.

 Call 970-579-4588 now or contact us online to schedule your free, no-obligation consultation.
 We’re here to listen – and we’re ready to act.